guinea-pigg/API-pagination-Vistula-project/README.md

 # Pagination Concept in API Documentation

-Welcome to the Pagination Concept in API Documentation project.
+Welcome to the <em>Pagination Concept in API Documentation</em> project.
 The repository contains the final project for Vistula post-graduate studies on Technical Communication.
 At the same time the repository aims to provide a comprehensive understanding of pagination within the context of API documentation.

 ## Who can benefit from the documentation?